 Records include correspondence between attorney S.P.
 Dendy (Walhalla, S.C.), A.G.
 Rose (Charleston, S.C.), and Mitchell & Smith concerning the High Falls property of W.A.
-Strother in Oconee County (S.C., formerly Pickens District); abstracts of title to the property; a contract (option to buy) between W.A.
+Strother in Oconee County (S.C., formerly Pickens District); abstracts of title to the property; a contract (option to buy) between

+W.A.
 Strother and A.G.
-Rose for the High Falls property including "the water power, all buildings, houses, mills, cotton gin and fixtures, and all machinery"; and two plats (oversized).
+Rose for the High Falls property including "the water power, all buildings, houses, mills, cotton gin and fixtures, and all machinery"; and a plat of Little River Falls Tract (Oconee County, South Carolina), dated July 25, 1890 and a plat of "Tract of Land Situate on both sides of Little river [sic]" (Oconee County, South Carolina), dated October 18, 1890.
+(See oversized box for Collections 152 and 153.).